philipcp23/js-budet-app/README.md

 - Prevent false inputs
 - Create simple, reusable function wih only one purpose
 - Sum all elements of an array using the forEach method
+- DOM manipulation by updating the budget and total values